Updated Jan 2026

 Home Price

-Best for: History enthusiasts who want to live where history happened and value a low cost of living.
+Best for: The historian who wants to walk through history daily and appreciates a lower cost of living.

 #8